junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 273). (text: CR H4457-4463)
 - 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 273).(text: CR H4457-4463)
 - 2017-05-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.
+- 2017-08-01 — Amendment SA 745 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Amendment SA 745 proposed by Senator Portman for Senator Isakson. (consideration: CR S4687; text: CR S4674-4680) In the nature of a substitute.
+- 2017-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S4687)
+- 2017-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-01 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2017-08-01 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2017-08-01 — Senate amendment agreed to: Amendment SA 745 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 745 proposed by Senator Portman for Senator Isakson.(consideration: CR S4687; text: CR S4674-4680)
+- 2017-08-01 — Senate amendment submitted